schema-first-rest/schema-first-rest.github.io/docs/api-reference/cli.md

 title: CLI Commands
 ---

-`sfr init`
+`sdr init`

-Initializes the directory with an [sfr.yaml](../introduction/configuration.md) file.
+Initializes the directory with an [sdr.yaml](../introduction/configuration.md) file.

 ---

-`sfr`
+`sdr`

 Runs the generator and outputs the files specified

 ---

-`sfr emit --schema=./base.graphql`
+`sdr emit --schema=./base.graphql`

 Emits the base graphql for all of your plugins.
 This is primarily used for better IDE support in your schema files, otherwise it may say it cannot find the directives.

-This will also update your [sfr.yaml](../introduction/configuration.md) to ignore this file.
+This will also update your [sdr.yaml](../introduction/configuration.md) to ignore this file.
 If you do not do this, you will get errors about duplicate directives during generation.

 | Options  | Description                                  |
 | -------- | -------------------------------------------- |